 Napoleon Sarony.
 Almost ashamed to say that I had never heard of him until I opened the morning paper just now.
-This time not a love song on someone’s photography but on a photographer’s battle for copyright.
+This time time around my post won’t be a love song on someone’s photography, but rather regarding a photographer’s battle for copyright.

 The whole affair went to trial court and Sarony was granted over $610 dollars (equivalent of $12,000 nowadays).